 Funny how this works.
 Yesterday my 9 year old daughter was looking at a fashion magazine.
 She was loving the colours and the pictures.
 It is entertainment.
 I said to her “You know those pictures aren’t really real.
 They have all been altered in some way.
-Not every woman is suppose to look like that.”
+Not every woman is supposed to look like that.”
 To which she said to me, “mommy I know, these girls are too skinny.”
 I sat back for a minute.
 I love the shift we are seeing.
 Slowly.

 But weight is a big topic, and one of the many reasons people seek to work with me.
 Everyone seems to always ask me how to loose weight.
 I get that.
 But ask yourself … what is your ideal goal.
 What makes you feel and look your best.
 If you tell me it’s what we are bombarded with from the media—magazines, TV—as what your ideal is, that may just be an unrealistic goal you are setting up for yourself (and the majority of all of us.)
-So if you are trying to lose weight so you look good for you, want to be healthier in overall and want what is your ideal, here are my top 6 weight loss tips.
+So if you are trying to lose weight so you look good for you, want to be healthier overall and want what is your ideal.
+Here are my top 6 healthy weight loss tips.
 Here’s a hint, count nutrients not calories.

 1. Focus on eating real, whole foods.

 Eat plenty of non-starchy vegetables, some lower-sugar fruits, loads of green leafy greens, super seeds—chia, hemp and flax—and if you can tolerate them, organic eggs, wild-caught fish and on occasion grass-fed meats and chicken